Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning

-Strategy 2: Students will participate in a Bridge Year event to explore high growth and high demand jobs.
+Strategy 2: Students will participate in a Bridge Year to explore high growth and high demand jobs and careers.

-Strategy's Expected Result/Impact: Students will learn about career opportunities for paths to gainful employment.
+Strategy's Expected Result/Impact: Students will learn about career opportunities and the academic planning to help reach their post-secondary goals.

 Staff Responsible for Monitoring: Administrators, Counselors